XamarinUniversity/build2018-labs/lab1/README.md

 </ContentPage>
 ```

-> This will add a new Button to the standard navigation toolbar.
+> This will add a new Button to the navigation toolbar.
 Since we are using a `NavigationPage`, this is a great area to put extra functionality relevant to the screen.

-3. Open the **NoteEntryEditPage.xaml.cs** file and add a standard event handler method named **OnDeleteEntry** to handle the button click.
+3. Open **NoteEntryEditPage.xaml.cs** and add an event handler method named **OnDeleteEntry** to handle the button click.

-4. In the event handler, first ask the user whether they _really_ want to delete the note.
+4. In the event handler, ask the user whether they _really_ want to delete the note.
 You can use the built-in `DisplayAlert` method which is part of the `ContentPage` base class.
 It takes a minimum of three parameters:
 	- **Title** - set this to `"Delete Entry?"`
 	- **Description** - set this to `$"Are you sure you want to delete the entry {Title}?"`
 	- **OK Button Text** - set this to `"Yes"`
 	- **Cancel Button Text** - set this to `"No"`

-5. `DisplayAlert` is asynchronous and returns a true/false whether the OK button was tapped.
+5. `DisplayAlert` is asynchronous and returns a true/false depending on which choice  the user makes.
 Use `await` to get the value.

-6. If the user indicates "OK", then remove the selected note (`entry` field) from the note store (`APp.Entries.DeleteAsync`).
+6. If the user taps "OK", remove the selected note (`entry` field) from the note store (`App.Entries.DeleteAsync`).

 7. Set the `entry` field to **null** so we don't try to update it later.